AliceLR/megazeux/scripts/buildscripts/README.md

 - `2_CreateReleases.bat` (runs `mzx-build.sh`): run a complete set of MZX builds (see `mzx-build.sh` for a list of builds).
 This will produce a set of archives in `TARGET/zips/` and a release tree in `TARGET/releases/` for processing by the next script.
+Note that this script will typically take several minutes to run.
 - `3_PackageReleases.bat` (runs `mzx-updates.sh`): convert `TARGET/releases/`
   into the format expected by the MZX updater.
-Files are gzipped and renamed to their SHA-256 sum with no extension; manifest.txt is gzipped but left unchanged, and config.txt is removed.
+Files are gzipped and renamed to their SHA-256 sum with no extension; manifest.txt is gzipped with the same filename, and config.txt is removed.
 This will also create `updates.txt` (in gzipped form).
   This process occurs in the intermediate directory `TARGET/releases-update/`.
   Finally, the contents of this directory are archived with `tar` for distribution.
 - `4_UploadReleases.bat` (runs `mzx-upload.sh`): uploads the updates tarball to
   user-specified update hosts and extracts it.
 The file `mzx-upload.sh` must be edited for this step to work.
-- `5_Caverns.bat` (runs `mzx-caverns.sh`): adds Caverns of Zeux to any applicable archives in `TARGET/zips/`.
-(FIXME this may be merged into `mzx-build.sh`).

 NOTE: the batch scripts only work if the entire buildscript system is copied to the root MSYS2 directory.
 To run the scripts from a different directory, use the